tyroguru/BPFTrace-hol/bpftrace.md

 Let's look at the `cppfbagentd` WDB process as an example:

-1. Count the syscalls made by each `<pid, tid, comm>` tuple for every thread in the main cppfbagentd process (use `pgrep -f cppfbagentd` to find the main process pid and predicate using that),
+1. Count the syscalls made by each `<pid, tid, comm>` tuple for every thread in the main cppfbagentd process (use "`pgrep -f cppfbagentd`" to find the main process pid and predicate using that),
 2. Target a particular tid discovered previously and keep a count of the individual syscalls it makes.

 ## Associative arrays and tracking threads